intel/ai-reference-models/docs/general/docker.md

 If you really need to use an NFS directory as your volume mount, see the [docker volume create](https://docs.docker.com/engine/reference/commandline/volume_create/) command where you can use the `--opt` flag to specify the type as nfs.

-## Advanced Options

-For information on advanced usages, such as running the container as the host user instead of root, see [this document](https://github.com/IntelAI/models/blob/master/quickstart/common/tensorflow/ModelPackagesAdvancedOptions.md).